This blog may contain affiliate links. Read our disclosure policy for more info.

 From the Queenstown side of the Routeburn Track, you can make it to Routeburn Flats Hut without any trouble.
 This area is not alpine and only elevates to around 600m.
 This section of the trail is a flat 7.5km one-way trip.
 You could complete this in around 3 to 4 hours return.

 Once you begin heading further in than Routeburn Flats is where the dangers begin to arise.
 From the Flats, you must begin your ascent up the trail to the Routeburn Falls Hut.
-Although most of this trail is covered in thick forest, some areas are exposed and in the dead of winter can collect snow.
+Although most of this trail is covered in thick forest, some areas are exposed and in the middle of winter can collect snow.

 This part of the track should only be hiked if conditions are good and there is little to no snowfall on the track.
 In my opinion, in most winter conditions the Falls Hut is as far as you should go.